jamesblasco/intl_translation_format/intl_translation_format/example/README.md

 3. Add translations
   - Translations for `es` and `gr` are added already.
-  - To add a translation:
+  - If you want to add support for a new locale:
     - Create the a new translation file `lib/l10n/intl_{locale}.xliff`
     - Add the file path to the file `./tool/generage.sh`
     - Add the new locale inside the `availableLocales` list param at `lib/main.dart`